AkeemSemper/Basic_Stats_in_Python_Student_Workbooks/things_I_need_for_ML.md

   <li> Pipelines, imputation, encoding in sklearn. </li>
   <li> Moving average based time series, with an introduction of trend, cyclicality, stationary. </li>
   <li> Basic understanding of gradient descent.
 This is important.</li>
+  <li> Within the gradient descent part, an idea of loss and cost. </li>
  </ul>

  In general, if the students are able, go faster and I will just progress more when they get to the ML class.
 They need to be comfortable with sklearn pipelines with some data prep, at a minimum, to be able to pick up and work in the ML class.